 This production began life in early 2016 as an Edinburgh Graduate Theatre Group ("The Grads") production for the Scottish Community Drama Association One-Act Festival.
 It was a finalist in the the Eastern Divisional Final, where it won the SCDA Bob Buchanan trophy.
 Because EGTG were fully committed for the 2016 Fringe,

 Arbery Productions took over with the original cast, except for the role of Percy when the original actor became unavailable.

-The other element which has deepened as we have worked more with the play is comedy.
+The other element which deepened as we worked more with the play was comedy.
 Priestley is well-known for his wry comments on the human condition and his sympathy for his characters but he is not generally associated with humour.
 Yet the more we worked on The Rose and Crown , the clearer it became that there were comic elements that deserved to be highlighted.
 Lead pipes, rhubarb and tomatoes all play their part and there are non-verbal moments that raise a smile or a laugh.

 for an interview with the director about The Rose and Crown:

 Edward Stone, plumber & shopkeeper (Oliver Cookson); Ivy Randle, housewife (Hannah Bradley); Percy Randle,

 warehouse assistant (Chris Bain); Bertha Reed, widow (Hilary Davies);

 Kathleen Peck, alcoholic (Beverley Wright); Harry Tully, ducker & diver (Charles Finnie)

 below: The Stranger (Oliver Trotter)

 Mosca and Corbaccia now women